tfp-photonics/treams/docs/examples.rst

    :lines: 21-28

 Mostly, we set up here a grid of points and separate the different regions.
-Finally, we take the region in between the spheres and calculate the relation of the expansion coefficients to the field at different point.
-In the last line, we calculate the scattered field by multiplying the illumination with the T-matrix and then summing up the contributions of all modes.
+Finally, we take the region outside of the circumscribing sphere of the snowman.
+Using the global T-Matrix we calculate the scattererd field coefficients.
+In the last line, we multiply those coefficients with the corresponding values of the efield of those modes.

-Now we want to calculate the field at outside the circumscribing sphere of the snowman.
+Now we want to calculate the field between the spheres for which we work with the local T-matrix and mostly repeat the previous steps.
-As already mentioned, this is also possible for the local T-matrix, but we can create also the global T-matrix first.
-We choose a higher expansion order for this matrix.
-Then we have to recalculate the illumination and the field coefficients for the new
-expansion:

 .. literalinclude:: examples/cluster.py
    :language: python